docker/docs/docker-for-windows/networking.md

 ---
 description: Networking
-keywords: mac, networking
+keywords: windows, networking
-redirect_from:
-- /mackit/networking/
-title: Networking features in Docker for Mac
+title: Networking features in Docker for Windows
 ---
-{% assign Arch = 'Mac' %}
+{% assign Arch = 'Windows' %}

 Docker for {{Arch}} provides several networking features to make it easier to use.

 ## Features